PoisotLab/ms_network_prediction/manuscript.md

 that they are often built around mechanisms represented at a single organisational scale: position in the trophic niche [@Gravel2013InfFoo;
 @Petchey2008SizFor], phylogenetic matching [@Pomeranz2018InfPre;
-@Elmasri2020HieBay], functional traits [@Bartomeus2016ComFra], and so on.
+@Elmasri2020HieBay], functional traits [@Bartomeus2016ComFra], or other network properties [@Terry2020FinMis; @Stock2017LinFil].
+Species interaction networks
-Species interaction networks are the product of ecological and evolutionary mechanisms interacting across spatial and temporal scales.
+are the product of ecological and evolutionary mechanisms interacting across spatial and temporal scales.
 The interwoven nature of these processes imposes structure on biodiversity data which is invisible when examined only through a single mechanism or at a single scale.
 In addition to the recent application ensemble models [@Becker2020PreWil], machine learning methods show promise to take the field in a radically different direction, by finding structure in data, and synthesizing mechanistic models from different learning frameworks [@Desjardins-Proulx2019ArtInt].
 Here we provide a proof-of-concept to show how machine-learning models can enable unreasonably effective prediction of species interactions, whereby we construct a metaweb of host-parasite interactions across space.
 We then provide a primer on the relevant tools and methods that could be incorporated these models in the future, in order to account for the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla], and propose a roadmap forward for how to improve predictions using this approach.

 # Proof-of-Concept